-Today’s blog is written by Lesley Harrison, the Head of Patient Support & Welfare at the AKU Society.
+Today’s blog is written by Hannah Harrison, the Head of Patient Support & Welfare at the AKU Society.

 The past fifteen months have been tough for everyone, and the AKU community is no exception.
 When we held our clinics at the NAC in March 2020, we had no idea how all our lives would change in the months ahead.